fprime-community/stest/README.md

 ### Showing Rule Applications

-By default, `stest` does not display the rules that it picks when running a random scenario.
+By default, STest does not display the rules that it picks when running a random scenario.
 To show the rules, put a file `show-rules` in the same directory as the test executable.
 (This file may be empty.)
-When this file is present, `stest` displays the rule applications as part of its test output.
+When this file is present, STest displays the rule applications as part of its test output.
 This behavior is useful for debugging.
 For example, if a random scenario fails, then you can (a) capture and replay the random seed as described in the previous section, (b)